Say Goodbye the Right Way: 12 Awesome Resignation Letter Formats!

 I will resign as an intern at [Company Name] effective [Date].

-I have truly enjoyed my time at [Company Name] and am grateful for the opportunity to have gained valuable experience and insights during my internship.
-I have learned much from my colleagues and grown personally and professionally here.
+My time at [Company Name] has been truly enjoyable, and I appreciate the chance to have gained valuable experience and insights during my internship.
+Learning from my colleagues, I have experienced personal and professional growth

 I want to thank you for the support and guidance you have provided me during my internship.
 I genuinely appreciate the opportunity to work with such a talented team and be a part of such a dynamic company.